Kaialogen/Kaialogen/README.md

 # Hi, I'm Kaialogen 👋

 ## 🚀 About Me
-I'm a **Front-End Web Developer** with a background in **Cybersecurity**, passionate about building secure, scalable, and user-friendly applications.
-I specialise in **JavaScript, React, and modern web technologies** to create intuitive web experiences.
+I'm a **Software Enginerr** with a background in **Cybersecurity**, passionate about building secure, scalable, and user-friendly web applications.
+I specialise in **JavaScript, React, Node, and modern web technologies** to create intuitive web experiences.

 </br>